How a San Francisco tech company is supporting its 250-plus workers in Ukraine: 'This is personal'

 Over the last two weeks, JustAnswer has worked to relocate employees and their families to safer locations in Lviv and Uzhgorod, paying for moving fees, rent>People expect businesses to take a stand for Ukraine

 People are watching executives and expecting action in the business world.
-In recent weeks, Yale University professor Jeffrey Sonnenfeld and his research team compiled a spreadsheet detailing which companies have pulled out of amid its attack on Ukraine, and which ones have stayed put.
+In recent weeks, Yale University professor Jeffrey Sonnenfeld and his research team compiled a spreadsheet detailing which companies have pulled out of Russia amid its attack on Ukraine, and which ones have stayed put.

 "We have a history of seeing the value of business leaders affirming the truth and taking a stand," Sonnenfeld told The Washington Post.
 CEOs need peer approval and often try to avoid standing alone on issues or policies, he added.